Portfolio & Shares

 Every transaction incurs a fee paid out directly to liquidity providers (LPs) because facilitating transactions in a market requires liquidity.
 More liquidity in a market reduces slippage for users when they purchase shares.
 Without liquidity, there would be significant price slippage.
 Polymarket does not charge fees for trading.

 The price of a share corresponds to the probability of an outcome occurring.
 If a “Yes” share on an event is trading at $0.60, then the market believes the probability of that event occurring is 60%.
 If you believe that there is a greater than 60% chance of that event occurring, then it may be a good time to buy.
 This is because the market is underestimating what you think will happen.

 You can buy and sell shares at any time before the market resolves.
 If you have shares that have risen in value since you bought them, you can cash them out for a profit.
 If you wait until the market resolves, "Yes" shares will be worth $1 if the event occurs and "No" shares will be worth $0.
 The opposite is true if the event does not occur.

 A market typically closes within 24 to 48 hours.
 This can be based on a date or a specific event occurring or not occurring.
 Market topics usually use an external source to verify the correct resolution.
-If the market outcome is ambiguous, the market will be resolved at the sole discretion of the Markets Integrity Committee (MIC).
+Market outcomes can be proposed by anyone at https://oracle.umaproject.org.
+If there is a dispute as to whether the proposed answer is correct, the market will go through UMA's dispute process: more information about UMA can be found at https://umaproject.org/.
 For more information on what happens after a market closes, see the “Market Resolution” section below.

 When the market resolves, correct shares are worth $1.00 while incorrect shares are worth nothing.
 If you have shares on the correct outcome, visit the market page to redeem your winnings.
 Redeeming shares does not incur the liquidity fee.